Skip to content

 Read more about the opportunities different types of buildings offer for reducing electricity use and lowering your electricity bill at the same time.

-• Direct electric heating can be made more efficient by using an air-source heat pump alongside it.
-If the building has a water-based heat distribution system, switching to a heat pump solution can significantly reduce electricity consumption.
+• If your home has a water-based heat distribution system, switching to a heat pump solution can significantly reduce electricity consumption.

 Timing your electricity use